 If you are under age 59 1⁄2, you will have to pay the 10% additional income tax on early distributions for any payment from the Plan (including amounts withheld for income tax) that you do not roll over, unless one of the exceptions listed below applies.
-This tax applies to the part of the distribution that you must include in income and is in addition to the regular income tax on the payment not rolled over.
+This tax is in addition to the regular income tax on the payment not rolled over.